-According to the Nottingham Post, a UK family who share a passion for scuba diving have made it their mission to protect the country’s lakes and rivers by clearing them of rubbish – all for free.
+According to the Nottingham Post, a UK family who shares a passion for scuba diving has made it their mission to protect the country’s lakes and rivers by clearing them of rubbish – all for free.

 They are Warren Palmer his wife Michelle, and his stepson Anthony Hanstock who set up Underwater Hunters last year to combine their love for scuba diving with helping to protect the environment.

-The family of professionally trained divers take to lakes, rivers and canals to clear the waterways of general trash and plastic waste.
-The discoveries they have made in the murky waters include bottles, cans, plastics and even dead sheep, with their biggest find being a vintage motorbike.
+The family of professionally trained divers takes to lakes, rivers, and canals to clear the waterways of general trash and plastic waste.
+The discoveries they have made in the murky waters include bottles, cans, plastics, and even dead sheep, with their biggest find being a vintage motorbike.

 (Photo by Nottingham Post)

 These are great examples of groups of divers organizing together for a good cause.
-When we hear about the amount of waste that is discovered on the ocean floor, it helps to understand the scale of the problem.
+It helps to understand the scale of the problem when we hear about the amount of waste that is discovered on the ocean floor.

 How Can I Help?